-If organising your home is the long-term goal, then organising your wardrobe is a good start.
+If organizing your home is the long-term goal, then organizing your wardrobe is a good start.
 Here we take on specific challenges for three different users, but with solutions that everyone can learn from.

 The fashionista: put your treasures on display